San Telmo Museoa: 2011 makeover

-the new areas for cloakrooms, shop, events room, cafeteria, and all the necessary spaces needed in a museum of these characteristics.
+the new areas for cloakrooms, shop, events room, cafeteria, and all the necessary spaces needed in a museum of this kind.

-With a view to minimizing the visual impact of the pavilions, the façade features holes pierced onto 3,000 molten aluminum panels covering the fronts and mimicking erosion holes on the rock with vegetation overhanging out of them, creating a vegetation layer that mutes in step with the seasons of the year.
+With a view to minimizing the visual impact of the pavilions, the façade features holes pierced into 3,000 molten aluminum panels covering the fronts and mimicking erosion holes on the rock with vegetation overhanging out of them, creating a vegetation layer that changes with the seasons.
 Its transitional location between town and country provides the backdrop for its porous façade dotted with vegetation pouring out like a skin for the hill Urgull.
-In addition, the holes not hosting vegetation allow for natural lighting that illuminates the interior, letting light shafts and shadows in its rooms.
-By contrast, during night they allow for artificial lighting projected to the outside.
+In addition, the non-vegetated holes allow for natural lighting that illuminates the interior, letting light shafts and shadows into the rooms.
+Conversely, at night they allow for artificial lighting projected to the exterior.
 The masterminds behind this design are Leopoldo Ferran and Agustina Otero.

 The museum's permanent exhibition remains for the most part in the church and the chambers of the refurbished original complex; however, the extension also accommodates sections of the permanent exhibition, totalling a surface of approximately 3,000 m2 including the church.
 The temporary exhibition area amounts to 1,000 m2, distributed over the new building and the convent chapels.
-Extension pavilions house also the events room with a capacity for 300, labs, workshops, and a shop.
+Extension pavilions also house the events room with a 300-person capacity, labs, workshops, and a shop.
 The ground floor features a restaurant with an experimental vocation.

-The rehabilitation of the convent has revealed on the church apse the vestiges of Mannerist paintings, researched by Pedro Echeverria from the Basque public university, UPV-EHU, linked to the most relevant painters of the period.
-These paintings make the church more attractive, alongside the renowned large format canvases by Josep Maria Sert.
-On re-opening in 2011, the goal of the new museum was not just to remain a museum, but to become a cultural venue at a par with the likes of Musée du Quai Branly in Paris, or the V&A Museum in London.
-At any rate, with regards to architecture, the building of San Telmo remains a spot specially suiting its city and citizens, as well as remaining a landmark in the international scene.
+The rehabilitation of the convent has revealed remains of Mannerist paintings in the church apse, researched by Pedro Echeverria from the Basque public university, UPV-EHU, linked to the most relevant painters of the period.
+These paintings make the church more attractive, alongside the renowned large-format canvases by Josep Maria Sert.
+On re-opening in 2011, the goal of the new museum was not just to remain a museum, but to become a cultural venue on a par with the likes of the Musée du Quai Branly in Paris, or the V&A Museum in London.
+At any rate, with regards to architecture, the building of San Telmo remains a spot specially suited to its city and citizens, as well as remaining a landmark on the international scene.